nvpro-samples/vk_lod_clusters/README.md

 * Better streaming behavior when a memory mapped cache is used.
 * Implement sorting of streaming requests based on distance of instance.
 Sorting instances alone is not sufficient.
-* Further improvements to BLAS sharing.
-* Further optimizations to the CLAS allocator
 * Allowing the use of a compute shader to do rasterization of smaller/non-clipped triangles.
 * EXT_mesh_shader support